Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: D-GPMP2

 \subsection{Dynamic obstacle area modelling}

-The AIS is a fundamental equipment mounted on the USVs to display maritime traffic information and communicate with other USVs.
+Dynamic obstacle area modelling method used in this article automatically adjusts model boundaries to reflect real-world obstacle sizes.
+Different sensors can be installed on a USV to collect information about nearby obstacles.
+For example, the AIS is a fundamental equipment mounted on the USVs to display maritime traffic information and communicate with other USVs.
+According to the official website of the USV platform used in this article, the WAM-V USV platform offers factory-configured sensors, such as AIS and other options \cite{opt2025}.
 In general, maritime traffic information information from the AIS contains: 1) the target USV position from the GPS, 2) the target USV dimension, 3) the target USV speed, 4) the target USV course (also known as target USV direction) and others \cite{xiao2015comparison}.
+When the AIS is not functioning properly, alternative sensors such as cameras, event cameras and GPS can be utilised to obtain similar information.

 In maritime environments, other moving USVs are the most common dynamic obstacles for a USV.
 Fig. \ref{AIS_data_safe_range} (a) illustrates the information from the AIS that describes the dimension specification of a target USV: $A$ represents the distance from forward perpendicular, $B$ represents the distance from after perpendicular, $C$ represents the distance inboard from port side and $D$ represents the distance inboard from starboard side.
 In the meantime, Fig. \ref{AIS_data_safe_range} (b) demonstrates the USV safe area determined by a self-defined safe radius $R$ of the USV using the equation below: